christopher-leggatt/chris-leggatt-capstone-frontend/README.md

 -removed Stores page - tbd
--added SignIn page as template from MUI site - non-functional, for sake of completeness the logo in HomeHeader is meant to be a little offset
+-added SignIn page as template from MUI site - non-functional, for sake of completeness the logo in HomeHeader is meant to be a little offset -ideally, an admin function would be able to deploy a number of carousels generatively, such as Staff Picks, Sale Items, etc. Unfortunately, there was no time to implement such
+-originally, clicking on the specific categories in the CategoriesCarousel would bring the user to a page listing all products from said category, where they would have a full sortby/orderby functionality, clickable input lists to refine search by potency, brand, strain, etc. Again, I didn't have time for that, either.
+The timesink/tedium of having to build a full list of products for the API wasn't feasible; I had to settle for 3 products from each category.